sswam/allemande/doc/nsfw/guide_nsfw.md

 ### AI Artists
 - Using the AI art models directly can be a bit technical.
 For best results, new users can talk to Xilu, who has extensive knowledge about how to create good prompts, including NSFW, and all the options and settings that the models understand.
-- **Illy**: High-quality photorealistic and artistic image generation using Juggernaut XL
+- **Jily**: High-quality photorealistic and artistic image generation using Juggernaut XL
 - **Hily**: High-quality image generation using LEOSAM's HelloWorld XL
 - **Yoni, Coni, Boni**: NSFW image generation with a semi-realistic style (based on PonyXL)
 - **Poni**: NSFW image generation with a cartoon / anime style (based on PonyXL)